napari/docs/README.md

 These steps should set you up to build and preview your docs contributions on your local machine.
 For more detailed instructions and tips, please visit the relevant sections of our [contribution guide](https://napari.org/dev/developers/contributing/documentation/index.html).

-#### Option 2: Using pixi (for slimfast builds only)
+#### Option 2: Using pixi

-[Pixi](https://pixi.sh) provides a simple, cross-platform way to quickly build the documentation using the `slimfast` target without manually installing dependencies or cloning the napari source repository.
+[Pixi](https://pixi.sh) provides a simple, cross-platform way to quickly build the documentation without manually installing dependencies or cloning the napari source repository.

-**Note: This option only supports `make slimfast` builds, and it will clone the main napari repo from the main branch on GitHub into the pixi environment.
-For docstring changes, full builds with the gallery (`make html`), or other build options, use Option 1.**
+**Note: This option will clone the main napari repo from the main branch on GitHub into the pixi environment.
+For docstring changes in your local napari clone, use Option 1.**

 1. **[Install pixi](https://pixi.sh/dev/installation/)** (if not already installed):
    ```bash